EugeneZmeuk/questdb.io/docs/reference/api/influxdb-line-protocol.md

 trade,ticker=BTCUSD priceLow=30,priceHigh=60 1638202821000000000
 ```

-`fieldset` is `priceLow=30,priceHigh=60`.
+`columnset` is `priceLow=30,priceHigh=60`.
 Naming rules
 for columns are subject to [duplicate rules](#duplicate-column-names) and [name restrictions](#name-restrictions).

-### Fieldset values
+### Columnset values

-`fieldset` supports several values types, which are used to either derive type of new column or mapping strategy when
+`columnset` supports several values types, which are used to either derive type of new column or mapping strategy when
 column already exists.
 These types are limited by existing Influx Line Protocol specification.
 Wider QuestDB type system is
 available by creating table via SQL upfront.
 The following are supported value types: